Whitewater Rafting in the Adirondacks

 With some of the best whitewater east of the Rocky Mountains, the Hudson River Gorge is the most dynamic stretch of the mighty Hudson River.
 This stretch of the Hudson River is historic, famous and exhilarating – the river is deemed one of the top 10 whitewater rafting trips in the United States by Outside Magazine….”It is not to be missed”.

 Hudson River Gorge rafting trips are a source of adventure in the central Adirondacks of New York.
 The Hudson River Gorge is rated one of the top whitewater rafting runs on the east coast.
 It’s no wonder: the water is exciting, the country is pristine and the scenery is beautiful.
+Wild Waters Outdoor Center offers different types of rafting trips, and are located just 10 minutes away from Merrill Magee!

 Discover the awesome and varied landscape of the Adirondacks as you paddle along canyon walls and past waterfalls offering views of distant Adirondack High Peaks.
 Glimpse wild life and bald eagles, and enjoy a truly unforgettable New York whitewater rafting trip down the mighty – and majestic – Hudson River.